-This article is available on my free Cloud Computing podcast.
+This article provides various security and privacy tips.
+The article is available on my free Cloud Computing podcast.

 Introduction to security and privacy

 Security and privacy is a frequent topic of discussion nowadays.
 With ever increasing IT infrastructures at the service provider and enterprise level as well as with increasing IT knowledge among the average knowledge workers and home users, being aware of security and privacy fundamentals is of paramount importance for ensuring smooth operations of IT systems involved at all levels.

 It is true that security threats, almost exclusively including threats from the Internet, also known as cyber threats have evolved over the years and have become increasingly complex, encompassing various fields of IT operations and a wide range of systems and applications.
 It is a fact that security threats are multi-dimensional and therefore being a security professional requires possibly the broadest and also deepest level of knowledge and expertise in the industry.
 Also due to the dynamic nature of security, new types of threats are emerging each day, thus making the real time monitoring of the global cyberspace threat landscape and the big data analysis of threats more relevant than ever.

 This article does not attempt to dive deeper into the security professional side of things nor assess in detail any aspects of security incident monitoring, security vulnerability analysis, breach analysis and forensics.
 The article covers at a high level the needs of most modern IT organizations, knowledge workers and home power users.
 In the following sections we will provide an overview of items to keep in mind when organizing security of your IT systems in an attempt to keep up to date and protected from imminent threats which could compromise your systems and your online and offline activities.

 For a more in-depth enterprise-level approach to IT security, you should review a separate article of this blog which is entitled “Security best practices for cloud service providers (CSP)” (coming soon).